VIU Campus

 Next Steps

 Once you have created measurable, specific and relevant course outcomes, it is time to look at how the assessments in your course match those learning outcomes.
-Do your assessments provide the opportunity for students to meet the learning outcomes?
+Do your assessments provide the opportunity for students to practice the skills that will allow them to meet the learning outcomes?
+Does any final assignment allow students to show you the entirety of their learning journey in your course?